k-privateai/k-privateai.github.io/_posts/2025-12-24-PDT - K-PAI_forum_announcement - 14.markdown

 *Both K-PAI members and non-members are warmly invited to donate!
 This is your chance to support our community while sharing something special.*

+> Donate Prizes For Awards & Games! 🏆
+{: .notice--warning}

-## DONATE PRIZES FOR AWARDS & GAMES! 🏆
+## DONATE PRIZES FOR AWARDS & GAMES!

 **We also need prizes!** Help us celebrate our award winners and game participants with awesome gifts!